LLNL/axom/src/docs/sphinx/dev_guide/bitbucket.rst

     * Subject line and main body of commit message are separated by a blank line
     * Main body of commit message is wrapped to 78 characters

+.. _keepcurrent-label:

 Step 3 -- Keep current with develop
 -------------------------------------

-    If you will be working on your branch for a while, it is a good idea to merge from the develop branch to your topic branch regularly to prevent getting too far out of sync with the branch into which your work will be merged eventually.
+    If you will be working on your topic branch for a while, it is a good idea to merge changes (made by other developers) from the develop branch to your topic branch regularly.
+This will help avoid getting too far out of sync with the branch into which your work will be merged eventually.
     Otherwise, you may have many conflicts to resolve when you are ready to merge your topic branch into develop and the merge could be difficult.

     Before you begin the merge, make sure all outstanding changes to your topic branch are committed.
 Then, make sure your local repo is up-to-date with